walterlv/walterlv.github.io/_posts/2021/2021-11-06-wpf-renders-wrong-because-of-nahimicosd-en.md

 ## Solutions

+### Solution for Users

+If you're not a developer or you just want to solve it for yourself, try these:

 1. Renaming the NahimicOSD.dll (because it cannot be deleted in case of being occupied)
 2. Restart your computer (Then it will not be injected into any programs)
 3. Lose your temper at this file